RobertsLab/resources/docs/Purchasing-and-Reimbursement.md

 ## Travel

+*Note Steps 1 and 2 need to occur prior to travel*

 Travel is handled via <https://treq.environment.uw.edu>

 Step 1) Need to identify and apply for any supplemental support.
 This includes at the School and College level.
 This also includes support offered by the conference itself.